 Additionally, students interested in this floor might also be interested in the MDiv emphasis in Compassion & Justice.

-If you are already a student, or are accepted for Fall 2013, apply now!
+If you are already a student, or are accepted for the upcoming academic year, apply now!

 If you have any questions about the Living Learning Floors, please feel free to contact us: